PLC Ladder Programming Training Course

 Industrial Robotics Automation: ROS-PLC Integration & Digital Twins

-- Develop digital twins for monitoring, testing, and process simulation.
+- Develop digital twins for monitoring, testing, and simulating processes.

-- Integrate sensors, actuators, and robotic manipulators within industrial workflows.
+- Integrate sensors, actuators, and robotic manipulators into industrial workflows.

 - Design and validate industrial automation systems using hybrid simulation environments.